Wrongful Termination In Ontario: 29 Questions & Expert Answers

 In some cases, employees may also be entitled to damages relating to the manner of dismissal and/or punitive damages.
 If discrimination contributed to your termination, you would also be entitled to general damages for discrimination.

-18. "What role does the Ministry of Labour play in wrongful termination cases?"
+17. "What role does the Ministry of Labour play in wrongful termination cases?"

 The Ministry of Labour (MOL) investigates violations of the Employment Standards Act, 2000 but does not handle wrongful dismissal claims directly.
 Such claims may require legal action in court.
 Employees should seek legal advice before filing a claim with MOL as doing so will impact their ability to seek remedies in court or tribunals.

-19. "How long do I have to challenge a wrongful termination?"
+18. "How long do I have to challenge a wrongful termination?"

 You typically have two years from the date of termination to file a civil lawsuit for wrongful termination in Ontario.
 That’s why it’s important to consult with an employment lawyer.
 Please note that you only have one year from the date of a discriminatory incident to file a human rights application.

-20. "How do I file a claim for wrongful termination?"
+19. "How do I file a claim for wrongful termination?"

 You have a choice.
 You can either file a complaint for termination pay and severance pay, if applicable, with the Ministry of Labour, or, you can sue your former employer in court for wrongful dismissal.
 You cannot do both.
 This means that if you file a claim with the Ministry of Labour you forgo your right to sue for wrongful dismissal, and vice versa.
 An employment lawyer can help you understand these different approaches in order to determine the best option for your circumstance.
+Don't forget that you only have two years from your termination date to file a wrongful termination claim in court, commonly referred to as the statute of limitations.
+Human rights complaints have a shorter, one-year deadline.

-21. "Can my employer give me a negative reference after a wrongful termination?"
+24. "Can my employer give me a negative reference after a wrongful termination?"

 Employers are allowed to provide truthful references, but they cannot make false or malicious statements that could harm your future employment prospects.
 If you suspect this is happening, please consult with an employment lawyer.

-22. "How should I explain my termination to potential employers?"
+26. "How should I explain my termination to potential employers?"

-26. "What are the common mistakes to avoid when dealing with wrongful termination?"
+27. "What are the common mistakes to avoid when dealing with wrongful termination?"

 The most common mistakes we’ve seen include signing a termination package too quickly, not seeking legal advice, and discussing the case inappropriately on social media or with former colleagues.
 These mistakes typically make seeking recourse in a wrongful termination more challenging.